ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 That being said, given how simple this example pipeline is, it probably doesn't mimic the issues that a real pipeline that I've worked on might, so let's extend it to do so.

+> TODO: Emphasise that this is an example for an error

 ------
 <!-- .element: data-auto-animate -->
 ```yaml[6]